gaballench/bayesian_collection_stratintervals/README.md

 - `single_posteriors`: The posterior sampling from specific posteriors of a fixed, increasing sample size.
 - `example1_cerrejon`: Example using the Palynomorphs of the Cerrejón formation for showing inference of stratigraphic intervals as well as conflation
 - `likelihood_surfaces`: The plots showing the undesirable behaviour of maximum likelihood estimation.

+# Literature cited

+Ballen, G.A.
+2025.
+A flexible Bayesian method for estimating stratigraphic intervals and their co-occurrence in time.
+BioRxiv.
+XX:XX-XX